Luke 13:5 I tell you, no! But unless you repent, you too will all perish.”

 2 Corinthians 12:21 I am afraid that when I come again my God may humiliate me before you, and I may mourn over many of those who have sinned in the past and not repented of the impurity, immorality and sensuality which they have practiced.

-I believe the real purpose or intent of repentance is not simply to turn away from sins A, B and C, and back to God each time, but a complete doing away with our old sinful way of life that was me-focused and embarking on a new way of life that is God-focused and bears fruit (produces good works).
-It involves an initial and permanent decision upon conversion to seek to live for God not self, and then it requires a daily “adjustment” each time we sin so that we can remain on track with Him.
+I believe the real purpose of repentance is not simply to turn away from sins A, B and C, and back to God each time; rather, it is a complete doing away with our old sinful way of life that was me-focused, and seeking to live a new life that is God-focused and bears fruit (produces good works).
+It involves more than a change of mind or purpose (per Strong’s Concordance), to include a total change in how one thinks and acts and lives (see table below).
+It involves an initial and permanent decision at conversion, and then requires a daily “adjustment” each time we sin so that we can remain on track with Him.

-Luke 15:7 7 I tell you that in the same way there will be more rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons who do not need to repent.
+Luke 15:7 I tell you that in the same way there will be more rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons who do not need to repent.

 Leave a comment